aslanallakhkuliev/tablefactorycase/README.md

 User-authentication for the API has been activated.

-API is now using Model ViewSet.
+The API is now using Model ViewSet.

 User interface has been simplified similarly to the API.

 PEP8 standards have been applied.

-Requirements have been updated.
+Requirements file has been updated.

-11 Model Tests have been added (in addition to the API tests).
+11 New Model Tests have been added (in addition to the API tests).

 API Tests now support django fixtures and user authentication.